google/snowflake-to-bq-data-transfer-tool/README.md

 '

 ```
-* This rest API when executed will perform exporting of table data from Snowflake to GCS.
+* This REST API when executed will perform exporting of table data from Snowflake to GCS.

 # Process Failed Requests
 * **Request URL and Body**